Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Pitfalls in Computing World Probabilities

+Additional cases of this confusion are when assuming highest-likelihood text generations are of the highest quality (see \cref{appendix: text-generation}) and when treating Shannon's guessing game as equivalent to autoregressive language modeling (see \cref{appendix: shannons-game}).

-The answer (A1) is worded more conclusively than the answer (A2).
+\paragraph{Response $\neq$ Event.} Consider the following question with two possible answers \citep{yona-etal-2024-large}: \begin{myquote} (Q) \wordstext{When was Mark Bils born?} \\ (A1) \wordstext{March 22, 1958.} \\ (A2) \wordstext{I think he was born on March 22, 1958, but not sure.} \end{myquote} The answer (A1) is worded more conclusively than the answer (A2).
 Assume the model $M_1$ generates (A1) and the model $M_2$ generates (A2), given the question (Q).
-Should we expect $p_{M_1}(\text{A1} \mid \text{Q})$, when the other option is an answer with a different birth date, to be significantly higher than $p_{M_1}(\text{A1} \mid \text{Q})$, reflecting the difference in confidence? not necessarily.
+Should we expect $p_{M_1}(\text{A1} \mid \text{Q})$, when the other option is an answer with a different birth date, to be significantly higher than $p_{M_2}(\text{A1} \mid \text{Q})$, reflecting the difference in confidence? not necessarily.
 If the objective is accuracy, then both models should \textbf{always} generate the same birth date as long as there is no better option.
-The level of confidence in the answer reflects the probability of the answer being correct, which is a reported event distribution, whereas the generation probability reflects what the model should output, which follows a response distribution.
+The confidence reflects the probability of being correct, which is a reported event distribution, whereas the generation probability reflects what the model should output, which is a response distribution.

-This distinction was sometimes overlooked.
-For example, \citet{yona-etal-2024-large} compare the decisiveness in a model's response, to its intrinsic confidence, which is the generation probability.
-They identify gaps and conclude that LLMs are poor at faithfully conveying uncertainty.
-As we argue that generation probabilities should not be interpreted as confidence scores, the resulting gap is unsurprising and the aforementioned conclusion is unwarranted.
+This distinction has often been overlooked.
+For example, \citet{yona-etal-2024-large} compare the decisiveness in a model's response to its intrinsic confidence, defined as the generation probability.
+The paper explicitly describes a large gap as ``unnecessary hedging'' (Section 2), and concludes that identified gaps show that LLMs are poor at ``faithfully conveying uncertainty'' (Conclusion).
+As we argue that generation probabilities should not be interpreted as confidence scores, the resulting gap is unsurprising, and the conclusion unwarranted.
 Similarly, \citet{liu-etal-2023-cognitive} investigate the gap between output probabilities with a query and internal probing probabilities.
-Here too, response probabilities are assumed to ideally match the correctness probability.
+Here too, response probabilities are assumed to ideally match correctness probabilities.
+More generally, this confusion commonly arises when measuring calibration of instruction-tuned LMs through their softmax probabilities (see \cref{appendix: calibration} for examples).

-Another case of this distinction is regarding calibration.
-Consider a question for which a model outputs an answer $a$ with confidence $p>0.5$.
-The model is said to be \textit{calibrated} if the probability of $a$ being correct equals $p$ \cite{guo2017calibration}.
-Does this mean the LM should generate the answer $a$ with frequency $p$?
-If the objective is accuracy, the LM should \textbf{always} generate $a$, and the generation probability should be larger than $p$.
-In other words, the level of \textit{confidence} need not affect the chosen \textit{behavior}, as long as there is no better option.